nupurchatterjee01-com/Telecom-Customer-Churn-Analysis/README.md

 1. Project Title :
  Telecom Customer Churn Analysis & Retention Strategy Dashboard

-2. Purpose of the Project
+2. Purpose of the Project :
 The purpose of this project is to analyze customer churn patterns, identify the key factors driving customer attrition, measure the financial impact of churn, and provide actionable insights that help the telecom company improve customer retention and reduce revenue loss.

-3. Tech Stack
+3. Tech Stack:
 Power BI – Dashboard development and data visualization Power Query – Data cleaning and transformation
 DAX (Data Analysis Expressions) – KPI calculations and business metrics Excel  – Source data for analysis

-4. Data Source
+4. Data Source :
    Kaggle

-5. Features
+5. Features :

 1. Introduction -
 Customer churn is a major challenge in the telecom industry because losing customers directly impacts revenue and profitability.
 This dashboard analyzes churn patterns, customer behavior, and business impact to support data-driven retention strategies.

 2. Business Problem -
 The company is experiencing customer attrition, resulting in revenue loss and reduced customer lifetime value.
 The goal is to identify the key drivers of churn and prioritize customers who are most likely to leave.

 3. Dashboard Goal -
 .
 Measure overall churn performance.
 .
 Identify high-risk customer segments.
 .
 Understand churn drivers.
 .
 Quantify revenue impact.
 .
 Support retention decision-making.

-4. Explain Key Visuals
+4. Key Visuals :

-a)Churn Rate by Payment Method
+a)Churn Rate by Payment Method :
 The highest churn rate is observed among customers using Electronic Check payments.

 Story:
 Customers using electronic checks may have lower engagement levels or less commitment to the service.
 Customers enrolled in automated payment methods such as bank transfer or credit card show comparatively lower churn, indicating stronger customer stickiness.

 Business Meaning:
 Promoting automatic payment enrollment could improve retention.

-c)Churn Rate by Contract Type
+c)Churn Rate by Contract Type :
 Month-to-month customers exhibit significantly higher churn compared to one-year and two-year contract customers.

 Story: